siffiejoe/lua-moon/README.md

 defined within.
 If you just have a single source file where you want to use those functions, you are done: `moon.h` includes `moon.c` and makes every function `static`.
-If you have multiple source files that need functions/macros from this library this approach is flawed, because you will end up with multiple versions of the same functions.
+If you have multiple source files that need functions/macros from this library, this approach is flawed, because you will end up with multiple versions of the same functions.
 Instead include the header wherever you need it, but when you compile those source files, define the macro `MOON_PREFIX` to a unique name